 Growing bamboo can be fun and fascinating.
 One day in spring, the new shoots will reveal themselves, and within weeks, they become towering, majestic poles.
 Soon, these young culms will produce a profusion of leaves.
 And suddenly, you have a flourishing grove of resplendent bamboo.
 It’s a beautiful addition to the garden, but if you’re making use of the bamboo, you need to know about harvesting it.

 Harvesting bamboo at the right time will ensure that your plants stay healthy and that you reap the highest quality material for any use.
-Specific harvesting strategies will depend on what end use you have in mind for the bamboo.
+Specific harvesting strategies will depend on what end-use you have in mind for the bamboo.
 It takes about five or six years before a bamboo plant will produce full-sized culms.
 Then it’s best to leave them to mature for another two or three years, allowing the wood to harden.
-For the optimal health of the grove, you can harvest 20-25% of the culms each year.
+For the optimal health of the grove, you should harvest no more than about 20% of the culms each year.

 Why harvest bamboo?